groso/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/CliScripts/Index.rst

          }
      }

-This command would be called using:
+This command would be called by using:

 .. code-block:: shell